 FTC DISCLOSURE: I was provided with samples of Morrocco Method products at no charge.
 I was under no obligation to post a review, nor did I receive any monetary compensation for this post.
 All views and opinions expressed are my own.
 This post contains affiliate links and/or ads.
-I am part of their affiliate program and when you make a purchase through any of these links, I earn a small commission on each sale, which allows me to cover a portion of the cost of this site.
+I am part of their affiliate program and when you make a purchase through any of these links, I earn a small commission on each sale.
 This has no effect on your sale price and is simply a cost of doing business for the company you are purchasing from.
-All funds received help with the continued maintenance of this website and free content.
-You can view it like leaving a tip.
-Thank you!
 Read our full terms and conditions here.

 I was excited when the package arrived, as I was ready to try some new products and see if I could finally find something that worked well for me.
 You can check out a snapshot of the care package below: